Abdalrahman-Muhammad/Abdalrahman-Muhammad/README.md

 - 👋 Hi, I’m @Abdalrahman-Muhammad
-- 👀 I’m interested in Software Engineering , Full stack web development
+- 👀 I’m interested in Software Engineering , Full stack web development using MERN / MEAN
-- 🌱 I’m currently learning JavaScript , MEARN
+- 🌱 I’m currently a student in information technology institue (iti)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me abdelrhmanmohamed421@gmail.com